caseyanderson/text_processing/pre-flight.md

 ### NLTK Things

-Run ipython, import the nltk library, then run the downloader in the following steps:
+Run `IPython`, import the `NLTK` library, then run the downloader in the following steps:

 1. `ipython3`
 2. `import nltk`
 3. `nltk.download()`

-Should look like this in the terminal prior to launching the downloader:
+It should look like this in the terminal prior to launching the downloader:

 ![](/imgs/nltk_download.png)